joe-conigliaro/opencvd/README.md

 We will need a to construct a working reactor
 * Vacuume chamber / Pump
 * Quarts Viewports
-* Regulators / Gas inlets / Valves
+* Regulators / Gas inlets / Valves / programmable flow regulators (expensive)
 * Magnetron & Waveguides
 * More stuff